Octopus (software)

 Octopus is a software package for performing Kohn–Sham density functional theory (DFT) and time-dependent density functional theory (TDDFT) calculations.

 Octopus employs pseudopotentials and real-space numerical grids to propagate the Kohn–Sham orbitals in real time under the influence of time-varying electromagnetic fields.
 Specific functionality is provided for simulating one-, two-, and three-dimensional systems.
 Octopus can calculate static and dynamic polarizabilities and first hyperpolarizabilities, static magnetic susceptibilities, absorption spectra, and perform molecular dynamics simulations with Ehrenfest and Car–Parrinello methods.

-The code is written predominantly in Fortran, with some C and Perl.
-It is released under the GPL.
+The code is written predominantly in Fortran and is released under the GPL.
+It supported multiple levels of parallelism using OpenMPI and MPI on the CPU as well as CUDA and ROCm (via HIP) on the GPU.

-The latest version 12.0 was released September 19, 2022.
+The latest version 16.3 was released on October 21, 2025.
+As of version 16, Octopus introduces enhanced GPU parallelization and support for hybrid functionals.